-Principal Risk Tier 2 Risk Policy Business Owner Tier 2 Risk Description Risk Appetite Statement Regulatory Risk Compliance Officer regulations, guidance, codes of practice or standards of good market practice.
-General ELICO does not maintain compliance with , , , , , ELICO has zero tolerance for any material breach of its regulatory requirements and will at all times seek to achieve and maintain compliance with all relevant regulatory requirements, however it is acknowledged that unintentional breaches may occur which will be remediated as and when they transpire.
-Legal & Regulatory applicable laws; contractual arrangements with customers, suppliers and other third parties are not enforceable as intended or enforced in an unexpected way or do not ELICO has zero tolerance for non-compliance with all applicable laws and will implement and maintain effective controls to manage the risk of non-compliance with law and reduce legal risk exposure. appropriately managed to protect ELICO's reputation and achieve the best outcome leading to legal and/or regulatory censure, ELICO has limited tolerance for litigation outside its actual exposure and financial tolerances.
+Principal Risk Tier 2 Risk Policy Business Owner Tier 2 Risk Description Risk Appetite Statement Regulatory Risk Chief Risk & Compliance Officer ELICO breach the letter and spirit of relevant regulations, guidance, codes of practice or standards of good market practice.
+ELICO has zero tolerance for any material breach of its regulatory requirements and will at all times seek to achieve and maintain compliance with all relevant regulatory requirements, however it is acknowledged that unintentional breaches may occur which will be remediated as and when they transpire.
+Legal & Regulatory Legal Risk Chief Legal & People Officer ELICO does not maintain compliance with applicable laws; contractual arrangements with customers, suppliers and other 3 rd parties are not enforceable as intended or enforced in an unexpected way or do not operate as expected.
+ELICO has zero tolerance for non- compliance with all applicable laws and will implement and maintain effective controls to manage the risk of non-compliance with law and reduce legal risk exposure.
+Litigation by or against ELICO is not appropriately managed to protect ELICO reputation and achieve the best outcome leading to legal and/or regulatory censur financial and reputational loss.
+ELICO has limited tolerance for litigation outside its actual exposure and financial tolerances.